sailorjacob/BeLoved/README.md

-# BeLoved Transportation Scheduler
+# Be Loved Scheduler

-A ride scheduling system for BeLoved Transportation, built with Next.js and Supabase.
+A Next.js application for managing ride scheduling and coordination for Be Loved organization.

 ## Features

-- Member ride scheduling
+- User Authentication (Admin, Driver, Member)
-- Driver ride management
+- Ride Scheduling and Management
-- Admin dashboard
+- Driver Assignment and Tracking
-- Real-time ride status updates
+- Real-time Updates
-- Recurring ride scheduling
+- Member Management
-- Driver assignment system
+- Administrative Dashboard

 ## Tech Stack